8 Green Energy Leaders in Texas

-You don’t have to know much about Texas to know that we have a lot of state pride.
+You don’t have to know much about Texas to know we have a ton of state pride.
 From our tacos to our state parks to our economic outlook, there are lots of reasons to love the Lone Star State.

 Austin-based Whole Foods sets the example for large-scale commercial green energy in food retail.
-Not only has the company built or remodeled dozens of LEED-certified stores, it also uses solar panels to power 60 of its locations throughout the country — some of which were installed right here in Texas by Freedom Solar.
+The company hasn’t simply built or remodeled dozens of LEED-certified stores.
+It also uses solar panels to power 60 of its locations nationwide — some of which Freedom Solar Power installed right here in Texas!

 Whole Foods was a founding partner of the EPA’s GreenChill program, with the goal of reducing refrigerant emissions by using alternative coolants.
-And it has launched internal food waste reduction and composting programs — all while providing 100 percent post-consumer recycled-content bags for customers.
+And it’s launched internal food waste reduction and composting programs — all while providing 100% post-consumer recycled-content bags for customers.

 We’re proud of all the work this Freedom Solar client has done to help the environment.
-It’s no wonder the company is listed as one of the City of Austin’s Platinum Level Green Business Leaders!
+It’s no wonder the company is one of the City of Austin’s Platinum-Level Green Business Leaders!

 Goodwill of Central Texas

-Learn more about Goodwill Central Texas’s solar installation here.
+Learn more about Goodwill Central Texas’s solar installation.

-Austin was abuzz at the end of last year when the tech giant Apple announced it would be building a new campus there.
-Green energy advocates expressed their enthusiasm too; Apple is known as an especially green company.
-In fact, in 2018, it was able to achieve 100 percent renewable energy in its offices, retail centers, and other facilities.
-Apple’s newest campus will follow that path, using 100 percent clean energy and adding to the company’s 626 megawatts of generation capacity throughout its renewable energy projects.
+Austin was abuzz at the end of last year when tech giant Apple announced it would build a new campus there.
+Green energy advocates expressed their enthusiasm, too — Apple is well-known as an especially green company.
+In fact, it achieved 100% alternative energy in its offices, retail centers and other facilities in 2018.

 Check out all of Apple’s environmental work on its website.